spagliarini/canary-vocal-sensorimotor-model/README.md

 Code relative to the following paper:

-Pagliarini, S., Leblois, A., & Hinaut, X. (2021, August).
-Canary Vocal Sensorimotor Model with RNN Decoder and Low-dimensional GAN Generator.
-In 2021 IEEE International Conference on Development and Learning (ICDL) (pp. 1-8).
-IEEE.
+Pagliarini, S., Leblois, A., & Hinaut, X. (2021) Canary Vocal Sensorimotor Model with RNN Decoder and Low-dimensional GAN Generator.
+In 2021 IEEE International Conference on Development and Learning (ICDL).
 [HTML](https://ieeexplore.ieee.org/abstract/document/9515607)

 # What to do first
 * Train the GAN using ld = latent space dimension (e.g., ld = 3)